apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**GM offers wage increases, hefty bonuses in UAW contract fight**
+**Hunt for Daniel Abed Khalife, terror suspect who escaped a London prison, enters second day**

-You can read more about it [here](https://www.cnbc.com/2023/09/07/gm-offers-wage-increases-hefty-bonuses-uaw.html).
+You can read more about it [here](https://www.cbsnews.com/news/daniel-abed-khalife-wandsworth-prison-escape-london-united-kingdom/).

 ## Requirements
 - Python 3.8